Does Two Stroke Oil Go Bad

 What Happens If You Use Old 2 Stroke Oil?

-How Do I Know If My 2 Stroke Gas is Bad?
+How Do I Know If My 2 Stroke Gas Is Bad?

-Is 2 Year Old Oil Bad?
+Is 2-Year-Old Oil Bad?

-While there is no definitive answer on how long used motor oil can last, most experts agree that it should be replaced every 5,000 miles or so.
-However, if you are using a synthetic motor oil, you may be able to go longer between changes.
+While there is no definitive answer on how long used motor oil lasts, most experts agree it should be replaced every 5,000 miles or so.
+However, if you use synthetic motor oil, you may be able to go longer between changes.
+If you are unsure whether your motor oil is still good, it is best to err on the side of caution and get a new batch.

 It is much better to have fresh motor oil in your engine than risk damaging it with old, degraded oil.